Discovery takes control of HBO, CNN, and Warner Bros., creating new media giant - KESQ

 The deal combines two treasure troves of content and foreshadows further changes in the streaming era.

 The newly formed company, Warner Bros.
 Discovery, will begin publicly trading on Monday.
-Zaslav will hold a town hall event for employees of the combined company later in the week, according to a person familiar.
+Zaslav said he will hold a town hall event for employees of the combined company later in the week.

+“I am confident that our collective energy and genuine love for these businesses and brands will build the world’s most dynamic media and entertainment company,” Zaslav said in a memo to employees Friday afternoon.

+Zaslav said Warner Bros.
+Discovery “can propel the creation of high-quality content; create more opportunity for under-represented storytellers and independent creators; and serve customers with more innovative video experiences and points of engagement.”

 The deal, first announced last May, is a climactic moment for Zaslav and his longtime deputies at Discovery, best known for brands like Animal Planet, TLC and HGTV.
 The merger adds HBO, CNN, TNT, Turner Sports, the Warner Bros. movie studio, and a huge raft of other media assets to the company.